Projects (selection)

 (Co-PI / Collaborator)

-For Aristotle, “meteorology” was a term to designate everything in the heavens and air that is observed unstable.
+For Aristotle, “meteorology” was a term that designates everything in the heavens and air that is observed unstable.

-This concerns weather phenomena in the sky and in underground caves, transient astronomical objects like comets, novae and supernovae.
+This concerns weather phenomena in the sky and in underground caves, as well as transient astronomical objects like comets, novae, and supernovae.

 Ptolemy’s constellations in Stellarium